West Hendon: War bombing and post-war period

 During World War II, on 13 February 1941, the Luftwaffe dropped a single SC2500 maximum heavy explosive bomb (equivalent to two V2 rockets), killing 85 people, injuring hundreds, destroying 40 houses in an area west of the Edgware Road and making over one thousand locals homeless.
 The devastated area here was redeveloped by the 1970s.
 A memorial plaque was laid at a green space (York Memorial Park) in the 1960s where smashed houses once stood.
-During a very hot summer in the 1960s the water levels shrank dramatically and remains of some of the destroyed houses could be seen.
+During a very hot summer in the 1960s, the water levels fell dramatically and remains of some of the destroyed houses could be seen.

 In 1964, St Patrick's Roman Catholic church was formed at 167 the Broadway.
-In 1984 a small Islamic Centre was established at 135 the Broadway, and was later moved to Brent View Road and re-opened as Hendon Mosque on 23 August 1996.
-Hendon Mosque notably held the funeral for Nazia Hassan, a pioneer of Pakistani pop music in 2001.
+In 1984 a small Islamic Centre was established at 135 the Broadway; it was later moved to Brent View Road and reopened as Hendon Mosque on 23 August 1996.
+Hendon Mosque notably held the funeral for Nazia Hassan, a pioneer of Pakistani pop music, in 2001.

 No. 110 West Hendon Broadway was built in the 1930s as an attractive building with a floral clock in its front garden.
 Originally used for a local car parts business, the building was seemingly used as UK headquarters for the Free German Trade Union Federation from the 1970s to 1990.
 It was rumoured among local people that the building was an East German espionage base.
 The building was later used by various hardware distributors but is now derelict.

 The Upper Welsh Harp public house was demolished in 2017 despite local residents campaigning against it.
 The building failed to get listed by English Heritage.
-A 5-storey flat took its place.
+A five-storey block of flats was built on the site.